eshwes01/travel/README.md

 ## Important Notice !!

-  During development SECRET KEY in setting has been committed to GitHub unintentionally .
-However , the key has already taken out and securely added in the env.py file.
+  During development "SECRET KEY" in setting.py has been committed to GitHub unintentionally .
+However , the key has already taken out and securely placed in the env.py file.

 ----